-By piecing together a complex ecological puzzle, biologist Willie Smits believes he has found a way to re-grow clearcut rainforest in Borneo, saving local orangutans -- and creating a thrilling blueprint for restoring fragile ecosystems.
-UPDATE: December 2012: The core content of this talk has been challenged on a number of grounds.
-For details, and for Willie Smits' response to these criticisms, please see this page.
+By piecing together a complex ecological puzzle, biologist Willie Smits believes he has found a way to re-grow clearcut rainforest in Borneo, saving local orangutans — and creating a thrilling blueprint for restoring fragile ecosystems.
+NOTE: The core content of this talk has been challenged on a number of grounds.
+For details, and Willie Smits' response, please see "A challenge to Willie Smits' talk" below.

 Sir Ken Robinson makes an entertaining and profoundly moving case for creating an education system that nurtures (rather than undermines) creativity.